 When the logs are stacked, the tongue and groove lock together, reducing twisting.
 On top of the tongue is an airspace which has three purposes:

 Pre-drilled For Fasteners

-All of our logs included in our log cabin home kits arrive at the site predrilled every 16” for the log fasteners.
+All of our logs included in our log cabin home kits arrive at the site pre-drilled every 16” for the log fasteners.
 This keeps the log fastener vertically straight as the logs are screwed together.
 It also helps the log fastener head to counter sink into the top log as it is installed.

 Better Caulk Performance

 Simple, Quick Wall Construction

 You are probably asking yourself “How can random length logs be easier?”
 It is because the actual construction process requires less steps and is less complicated than using precut log lengths.
 Our random length logs only have to be cut next to a door, window or in the corners.
 This means the builder only has to handle the logs once.
 Simply pick the log that is nearest to you, apply two continuous beads of Log Bond, and set the log in place.
 The builder does not have to presort the logs according to numbers or wall designations.
-Additionally, we provide you with the jigs and even the router bit needed to duplicate splines when field cuts are made.
-Combined this with our precut door and window jambs and you will discover that erecting the logs is simple and quick.
+Additionally, we provide you with the jigs and router bit needed to duplicate splines when field cuts are made.
+Combined this with our precut door and window jambs and you will discover that erecting our log wall is simple and quick.

 Another advantage to random length logs is that you can modify doors and window sizes and/or locations at the job site.
 If you are trying to capture a spectacular view, the location of glass can be critical.
 Moving a window a mere six inches can make the difference between being able to see the view from your bed or looking at the window trim.